-OSU-Cascades Student Success Center: $12.9 million in state bonds, matched by an additional $5 million in student-approved fees (students have already paid over $1 million in fees for this project).
+OSU-Cascades Student Success Center: $13.8 million in state bonds, matched by $5 million in student-approved fees (carry-over from 2019-21 HECC list).
+Recommended in the GRB.

 Cordley Hall Renovation: $86 million in state bonds for Cordley Hall Renovation matched $57 million in university bonds (ranked number two on HECC list).
 Recommended in the GRB.

 Wildfire research/mapping funding: Funding for OSU to provide mapping and research to help mitigate, prepare and respond to wildfire.

 Ocean Acidification and Hypoxia: HB 3441 is carry-over legislation from 2019 and 2020 that would fund research at OSU addressing ocean acidification and hypoxia.

 University Venture Development Fund tax credit: HB 2441/SB 145 would extend the popular research tax credit sunset to 2028.

 University Innovation Research Fund: $10 million pot was funded in the 2019-21 biennia.
 Unutilized funds were swept in 2020 special session.
 Program request may be adjusted from 2019-21.

 Credit Transfer: SB 233 would pursue common course numbering and establish a state Transfer Council.